Table Mountain at sunset in Cape Town

 A singularly South African vintage

-vineyard near Cape Town.
+A vineyard and mountains near Cape Town

 South Africa’s wine industry dates back to the late 17th century, when European settlers arrived with their viticulture knowledge.
 While the earliest wineries were founded in Constantia, 11 miles south of Cape Town, the bulk of the estates lie in Stellenbosch, Paarl, and Franschhoek, an hour’s drive east of the city.